tomzx/blog.tomrochette.com-content/agi/build-an-agi-using-polya-method/article.md

 # Overview

 # Understand the problem
 ## Do you understand all the words used in starting the problem?
 * Build: use tools and materials in order to construct something
 * AGI: artificial general intelligence
-	* Artificial: As opposed to natural, that came from nature
+	* Artificial: Human made, as opposed to natural, that came from nature
-	* General: as opposed to specific or specialized, capable of being/doing many things
+	* General: As opposed to specific or specialized, capable of being/doing many things
 	* Intelligence: (this is a list of attempts, not all of them are good, some are in fact pretty terrible, but the idea here is to explore the definition of intelligence as it is most likely the most important part of the problem)
 		* the ability to accomplish goals in a given environment
 		* the ability of an agent to adapt itself to an environment in order to accomplish goals